LuudJanssen/next-locale-router/README.md

 I know, it's pretty hacky, but it's the only way I could update te client URL's without rewriting Next.js's `<Link>` component or showing a URL change to the user.

+### Client side router

+The wrapper of `next/router` works about the same as the `<Link>` component.
+We temporarily disable `window.history.pushState` for Next.js's own router and execute the state update ourselves.
+The only difference is that in this case we wrap the `router.push` and `router.replace` methods using a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+You can find the code for this at `src/client/router/util/wrap-router-with-rewrites.ts`.

 ## TODO's

 - [x] Create custom `<Link>` component that supports the configuration.